 Steps to Apply for a Loan

-A student must be enrolled in at least six credits and have completed a FAFSA.
+You must be enrolled in at least six credits required for your degree or certificate program and have completed a FAFSA.
 You can also follow these steps:

-2. After completing the Master Promissory Note and Entrance Counseling, contact the financial aid counselor at your CCV center to determine the amount you need to cover your tuition, fees, books, and other qualified expenses.
+2. After completing the Master Promissory Note and Entrance Counseling, contact your Financial Aid Counselor to determine the amount you need to cover your tuition, fees, books, and other qualified expenses.

 3. Once the semester begins, go to class!
 Attendance in six credits is needed to maintain eligibility for your loan.